damianhakert/damianhakert.github.io/source/handbook/positioning-faq/index.html.md

     1. Active StackOverflow community for free users.
 * Do you offer a solution for migrating data from GitHub, Bitbucket, SVN to GitLab?
     1. Import from Bitbucket, GitHub, anywhere
     1. Want to start using GitLab?
-You can easily import your repositories from Bitbucket, GitHub, Gitorious or anywhere else, all in batch!
+You can easily import your repositories from Bitbucket, GitHub, Gitorious, or anywhere else, all in batch!
     1. Migrating SVN to GitLab
         - http://doc.gitlab.com/ce/workflow/importing/migrating_from_svn.html
         - SVN stands for Subversion and is a version control system (VCS).
 Git is a distributed version control system.